Elsie Bowerman: The Women's Guild of Empire

 Alongside fellow former suffragette Flora Drummond, Elsie co-founded The Women's Guild of Empire in later 1919 or early 1920.
 By 1925, the group claimed 20,000 members.
 This organisation was anti-fascist, anti-communist and pro-Conservative.
 The Guild opposed trade unions, arguing that strikes and lock-outs contributed to post-war unemployment.
 The Scotsman called the Guild '‘one of the most active organisations for countering Communist or Bolshevist propaganda in Scotland today.’

 In April 1926, the Guild organised a large procession to protest the industrial unrest that was shortly to lead to the General Strike in London under the slogan 'Women Unite to Save the Nation.'
 Elsie wrote to the editor of The Spectator publicising the event; stating that ‘20,000 women’ were expected to attend, and emphasising that those attending ‘are the wives of working men who have had personal experience of strikes, and know what hardships they mean.’

 Barrister

 The Sex Disqualification (Removal) Act 1919 allowed women to become barristers and solicitors for the first time.
 Elsie was amongst the early cohorts of women barristers.
 She joined Middle Temple and was called to the bar in 1924, practising till 1938.
 She was the first woman barrister to appear at the Old Bailey, in a case in which she was part of a prosecuting team against Harry Pollitt, a prominent communist, for libel.
-She also practiced on the South Eastern Circuit, one of the regional routes that barristers travelled on in England and Wales.
+She also practised on the South Eastern Circuit, one of the regional routes that barristers travelled on in England and Wales.
 Elsie wrote a legal book titled The Law of Child Protection.